-(G) Completed Reclamation Reporting, Certification and Effect.
+(G) Completed Reclamation - Reporting, Certification and Effect

 - (1) Reporting.
-The operator of a nonmetallic mining site may certify completion of reclamation for a portion or all of the nonmetallic mining site pursuant to a reclamation plan prepared and approved pursuant to this Ordinance and Chapter NR 135, Wisconsin Administrative Code.
-Certification forms may be obtained from the Iron County Zoning Department, and shall be filed with said department, upon completion by operator. - (2) Reporting of Interim Reclamation.
-The operator of a nonmetallic mining site may report completion of interim reclamation as specified in the reclamation plan for the site prepared and approved pursuant to this Ordinance and Chapter NR 135, Wisconsin Administrative Code.
-Reporting of interim reclamation shall be done according to the procedures in Section 9.7.6(C)(1). - (3) Certification of Completed Reclamation.
-Iron County shall inspect a nonmetallic mining site for which reporting of reclamation or interim reclamation has been submitted pursuant to this subsection within 60 days of receipt, and make a determination in writing in accordance with Section NR 135.40(7)(c), Wisconsin Administrative Code.
-If it is determined that interim or final reclamation is complete, including revegetation as specified in a plan that conforms with Section 9.7.5(E), Iron County shall issue the mine operator a written certificate of completion. - (4) Effect of Completed Reclamation.
-If reclamation is certified by Iron County as complete under Section 9.7.6(G) for part or all of a nonmetallic mining site, then: - (a) No fee shall be assessed Section 9.7.6(E) for the area so certified. - (b) The financial assurance $\underline{\text{Section } 9.7.5(E)}$ shall be released.
+The operator of a nonmetallic mining site may certify completion of reclamation for a portion or all of the nonmetallic mining site pursuant to a reclamation plan prepared and approved pursuant to this chapter and Chapter NR 135, Wisconsin Administrative Code. - (2) Reporting of Interim Reclamation.
+The operator of a nonmetallic mining site may report completion of interim reclamation as specified in the reclamation plan for the site prepared and approved pursuant to this chapter and Chapter NR 135, Wisconsin Administrative Code.
+Reporting of interim reclamation shall be done according to the procedures in sec.
+9.7.6(G)(1). - (3) Certification of Completed Reclamation.
+Iron County shall inspect a nonmetallic mining site for which reporting of reclamation or interim reclamation has been submitted pursuant to this subsection within 60 days of receipt, and make a determination in writing in accordance with sec.
+9.7.5(C)(1)(g)3.
+If it is determined that interim or final reclamation is complete, including revegetation as specified in a reclamation plan that conforms with sec.
+9.7.5(B), Iron County shall issue the mine operator a written certificate of completion.

-- (c) For sites which are reported as interim reclaimed under Section 9.7.6(G)(2) and so certified under Section 9.7.6(G)(3), financial assurance for reclaiming the certified area shall be reduced. - (5) Effect of Inaction Following Report of Completed Reclamation.
-If no written response as required by Section 9.7.6(G)(3) for an area of the nonmetallic mine site reported as reclaimed or interim reclaimed is given within 60 days of receiving such request, any annual fee paid to Iron County for it under Section 9.7.6(E) shall be refunded. - (H) Permit Termination.
-When all final reclamation required by a reclamation plan conforming to Section 9.7.5(E) and required by this Ordinance is certified as complete pursuant to Section 9.7.6(G), Iron County shall issue a written statement to the operator of the nonmetallic mining site, thereby terminating the reclamation permit.
+- (4) Effect of Completed Reclamation.
+If reclamation is certified by Iron County as complete under sec.
+9.7.6(G)(3) for part or all of a nonmetallic mining site, then: - (a) No fee shall be assessed under sec.
+9.7.6(E) for the area so certified. - (b) The financial assurance required by sec.
+9.7.5(C) shall be released or appropriately reduced in the case of completion of reclamation for a portion of the mining site. - (5) Effect of Inaction Following Report of Completed Reclamation.
+If no written response as required by sec.
+9.7.6(G)(3) for an area of the mine site reported as reclaimed or interim reclaimed is given within 60 days of receiving such request, any annual fee paid to Iron County_for it under sec.
+9.7.6(E) shall be refunded. - (H) Permit Termination.
+When all final reclamation required by a reclamation plan conforming to sec.
+9.7.5(B) and required by this chapter is certified as complete pursuant to sec.
+9.7.5(C)(1)(g) and 9.7.6(G)(3), Iron County shall issue a written statement to the operator of the nonmetallic mining site, thereby terminating the reclamation permit.

-Section 9.7.7 Enforcement
+SECTION 9.7.7 - ENFORCEMENT